pirsch-analytics/docs/content/dashboard/events.md

 <a href="https://external-page.com/"
    target="_blank"
    pirsch-link="Link Clicked">
-    Visit external page
+    Visit external <span>page</span>
 </a>

 <script type="text/javascript">
-    // wait until the page has finished loading before adding the event listener document.addEventListener("DOMContentLoaded", () => {
+    // Wait until the page has finished loading before adding the event listener. document.addEventListener("DOMContentLoaded", () => {
-        // select all elements with the "pirsch-link" attribute document.querySelector("[pirsch-link]").addEventListener("click", e => {
+        // Select all elements with the "pirsch-link" attribute. document.querySelector("[pirsch-link]").addEventListener("click", e => {
+            // Find clicked element.
+            let target = e.target;

+            while(!target.hasAttribute("pirsch-link")) {
+                target = target.parentNode;
+            }

-            // use the attribute as the event name const eventName = e.target.getAttribute("pirsch-link");
+            // Use the attribute as the event name. const eventName = target.getAttribute("pirsch-link");
             pirsch(eventName);
-            console.log("Pirsch event sent"); // optional to see if it is working });
+            console.log("Pirsch event sent", eventName); // optional to see if it is working });
     });
 </script>
 ```

+The span inside the HTML code is just there to demonstrate how you can get the actual element that was clicked should it contain child elements.
+You can skip this step for links that contain text only.

 ### Testing